Eagle Aerospace Academy

 Vocational Training orientation in Vehicle and Aircraft Maintenance

-Drone Flying and aerial video and photography
+Drone Flying, Drone enabled search, Drone building, and aerial video and aerial photography

 Video productions promoting Eagle